Gabriel Mangabeira

-Gabriel Semain Vasconcellos Mangabeira (born 31 January 1982) is a Brazilian competition swimmer who qualified for the men's 100-metre butterfly at both the 2004 Summer Olympics and the 2008 Summer Olympics.
+Gabriel Samain Vasconcellos Mangabeira (born 31 January 1982) is a Brazilian competition swimmer who qualified for the men's 100-metre butterfly at both the 2004 Summer Olympics and the 2008 Summer Olympics.
 Mangabeira also won a silver medal in the 100-metre butterfly at the 2007 Pan American Games.

 Early years

 Mangabeira was born in Rio de Janeiro in 1982.

 College career

 Mangabeira attended the University of Florida in Gainesville, Florida, where he swam for coach Gregg Troy's Florida Gators swimming and diving team in the National Collegiate Athletic Association (NCAA) competition from 2001 to 2004.
 As a Gator swimmer, he received eighteen All-American honors.
 Mangabeira graduated from the University of Florida with a bachelor's degree in food and resource economics in 2004.

 International career

 He started swimming at the instigation of his grandfather, who was a swimming teacher, at the age of two years.
 He tried judo at 10 years old, but left due to his mother.
 His first club was the Canto do Rio in Niterói.
 At age 13, he moved to Fluminense.
 Three years later, he moved to Vasco, where he stayed until 2000.

 He participated at the 1999 Pan American Games in Winnipeg, where he finished 11th in the 100-metre butterfly, and 11th in the 200-metre individual medley.
 He was at the 2003 World Aquatics Championships in Barcelona, where he finished 37th in the 100-metre butterfly.

 Prior to the 2004 Olympics, he came to the United States, where he was trained by the Olympic champion Anthony Nesty.
 At the 2004 Summer Olympics, Mangabeira made it to the finals of the 100-metre butterfly where he finished in sixth place, beating the South American record, and swimming alongside well-known swimmers like Ian Crocker and Michael Phelps.

 Mangabeira was a semifinalist at the 2005 World Aquatics Championships in Montreal, in the 100-metre butterfly, where he finished in 13th place, and in the 50-metre backstroke, where he came in at 16th place.
 He was at the 2006 FINA World Swimming Championships (25 m) in Shanghai, where he finished 19th in the 100-metre butterfly, 20th in the 50-metre backstroke and 9th in the 4×100-metre medley.
 He swam at the 2006 Pan Pacific Swimming Championships, where he finished 5th in the 100-metre butterfly and 7th in the 4×100-metre medley.